mdelorme/fv2d_high_order/README.md

 ./run_all.sh
 ```

 This will take some time.
 At the end, the subfolder `hse` will be filled with all the runs, and profiles.
 In the current directory, you should also find a `hse.dat` file containing three columns : 1. the number of cell in an experiment; 2.
 The L1 error of the run with the isentropic profile; 3.
 The L1 error of the run with the isothermal profile.
+Finally you will also find the logs for each run in the files `log_isentropic_N.log` and `log_isothermal_N.log`.

 ## Modifying the runs

 To run the experiment on a different configuration, simply edit the `template.ini` file and re-run `run_all.sh`.
-Be aware though that the contents of `hse` will be removed, so remember to back-up what has already been calculated before re-running the script
+Be aware though that the contents of `hse` will be removed, so remember to back-up what has already been calculated before re-running the script.